taliajmallo/rpgs/campaigns/Triplets/Jasskia/spellbook.md

 although it is not considered flat-footed or helpless.
 *Boost:* This wordspell can use any target word.
 Boosting this effect word increases its level by 3.
+- Wrack (Pain, Necromancy 1)
+  - Duration 1 round/level
+  - Saving Throw Fortitude negates; Spell Resistance yes The targets of a wordspell with this effect word are sickened.

 ### Level 2 Effects
 - Entangling Strands (Weather, Conjuration 2)